B-Aboobaker/RandomSmallProjects/README.md

 ### Instructions:
 I think you would agree that it is always tedious to find the meaning of a word in the dictionary, right?
 Hence you have been tasked to create an interactive dictionary using python.
-- Save 20 words (Any words of your choice) together with their meaning in a text, json or xml file.
+- Save 20 words (Any words of your choice) together with their meaning in a text, JSON or XML file.
 - Load the file in your application and allow the user to search for the saved words.
 - If the user searches for a word not part of the saved list, show an error message.
 - If the user’s word is found in the list, show the meaning of the word.